Business and Technology

 Some prefer group-based problem-solving, while others prefer self-study.

-Be sure you’re open to fresh style at your chosen institution.
+Be sure you’re open to a fresh style at your chosen institution.

 3. Advisement